industrialdev/sassquatch/README.md

 # Sassquatch

-An in development sass based component library with heavy emphasis on accessibility.
+An in development sass based component library.

 This repository contains two packages.
 A react project that contains a library of react components, and an asset project for including assets in your projects.

 The static directory contains twig templates that can be used for testing out the library of assets.

+Currently the two packages react and theme, must be maintained individually, but should be kept in sync.

 ## Requirements